 The Belgian Sheepdog, also known as the Groenendael, is an affectionate companion and steadfast protector of family and property.
-Though they're generally upbeat and friendly, they may be shy without enough socialization.
-He is intelligent and eager to please, but can be a handful without dedicated training or adequate exercise.
-Belgian Sheepdogs need a job to do—if you don't have a working farm where they can herd, competing in herding trials, agility, flyball, or other dog sports are a good outlet for this energetic breed's need for exercise and mental stimulation.
+Though they’re generally upbeat and friendly, they may be shy without enough socialization.
+This dog is intelligent and eager to please, but can be a handful without dedicated training or adequate exercise.
+Belgian Sheepdogs need a job to do—if you don’t have a working farm where they can herd, competing in herding trials, agility, flyball, or other dog sports is a good outlet for this energetic breed’s need for exercise and mental stimulation.
 This lively, athletic breed will thrive in an active household, but may be challenging for a first-time dog owner.

 The Belgian Sheepdog is also called the Belgian Shepherd.
 The breed's name may refer to any of the four types of Belgian herding dog, but in the US, Belgian Sheepdog generally refers to the Groenendael (Groan-en-dahl), or long-haired black type.